Stabbershade/VMS_Assignment/README.md

 ```bash
 git clone https://github.com/Stabbershade/VMS_Assignment.git

 ```
 2. Go to downloaded directory and Use the package manager [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) to download all dependencies.
 ```bash
 yarn
 ```

-3. Change the `.env.example` to `.env` and fill in respective environment variable. `CONTRACT_ADDRESS` can be left untouched.
+3. Change the `.env.example` to `.env`.

+4. Fill up respective environment variable. `CONTRACT_ADDRESS` can be left untouched.
    `API_KEY` is part of the RPC_URL.
     * Example using Alchemy SEPLOIA_RPC_URL: `https://eth-sepolia.g.alchemy.com/v2/1234f13f13`
                             SEPLOIA_API_KEY: `1234f13f13`

+    `PRIVATE_KEY` will be the private key from your MetaMask.
+DO NOT SHARE IT WITH ANYONE!

 ### Executing program